 Note that you must also register as Mobile Suica user.
 Ticket purchases are currently limited to JR East rail network trains.
-Expanded interoperability with other JR rail networks is due in the summer 2017.
+Expanded interoperability with other JR rail networks is due in September 2017.

 Q. I have Mobile Suica installed on my Android smartphone/Japanese feature phone.
 Can I migrate my Mobile Suica information to iPhone 7?

 A. Yes but there are specific steps you need to follow to successfully migrate your information.
 JR East has a Suica support page (Japanese only).
 If you already have a Mobile Suica account, make sure that you sign into the iPhone Suica App with the same ID then initiate the migration process in the Suica App.
 JR East has also posted a Android to iPhone 7 migration instruction video.
 Certain Mobile Suica features such as EX－IC reservations (the JR Central/JR West Shinkansen reservation system), Suica reloading via carrier billing, and Suica reloading via bank account billing do not work with Apple Pay.
 JR East plans to gradually restore missing Mobile Suica features via the Suica iPhone app.